oddstream/gosol/README.md

 * L - load/return to a previously saved position
 * H - hint/help - show movable cards
 * C - collect cards to the foundations
-* 2 - switch to two colors of cards (black and red)
-* 4 - switch to four colors of cards (black, red, dark blue and dark green)

 ### What about scores?